60 Fun and Fabulous Mexican Crafts for Kids and Adults

 You still have time to make this beautiful faux embroidered shirt before May 5th.
 Nothing could be easier than to embroider with fabric puffy paints.
 You can make a shirt like the one shown above by going to CRAFTY CHICA for the tutorial.

-If you are planning a Mexican themed party for Cinco de Mayo, how about making these little favors for your guests.
-You'll find the instructions for how to make them at Party City.
+If you are planning a Mexican themed party for Cinco de Mayo, how about making a fringe pinata blindfold for your guests.
+You'll find the instructions for how to make them at Squirrelly Minds.

 54. Party Umbrella Wreath